How Draws Work

 - Total number of entries (optional)

-- Their odds if displayed
+- Their odds if displayed for a standard draw

 At Draw Time